 As mHealth campaigns increase in number around the world the need for careful planning and reviewing results becomes ever emphasized.
 Although a campaign may work brilliantly in one region it may also flounder and fail in another.
 Local situations and cultures need to be taken into account.
 It is also important that all mHealth campaigns are followed up after their launch and that the long-term results are tracked.

 This importance is highlighted in a recent study by Yale that found a Ugandan mHealth campaign designed to improve access to sexual health information and encourage safe-sex practices actually increased promiscuity.

 This mHealth campaign was jointly created by Google and the Grameen Foundation.
 It allowed users to text questions free of charge on sexual health to a server and receive pre-prepared responses.
 The theory was that improving access to information would shift behavior to less risky sexual practices.
 However, the study found that the mHealth service led to an increase in such behavior.

 Reasons for these results may have been:

 - participants did not use the service in a sustained manner

 - the search function in Luganda did not work well and often returned wrong answers

 - many complained they did not have the money to follow through with advice and get tested

-It was also found that women using the mHealth service complained that when they asked their husbands to follow the advice given – such as getting testing before having sex, or using contraception – their husbands would get frustrated, ignore the advice, and have extra-marital affairs instead.
+It was also found that women using the mHealth service complained that when they asked their husbands to follow the advice given – such as getting tested before having sex or using contraception – their husbands would get frustrated, ignore the advice, and have extra-marital affairs instead.

 In an article by IRINAfrica, the study author Pia Rafller is quoted as saying: